Management of Orthopaedic Trainees’ Roster During COVID-19: Lessons Learned

 - Iacobucci G. Covid-19: all non-urgent elective surgery is suspended for at least three months in England.
 BMJ.
 2020;368:m1106.

 - NHS England (2020).
 Clinical guide for the management of trauma and orthopaedic patients during the coronavirus pandemic.
 Available at: https://www.england.nhs.uk/coronavirus/wp-content/uploads/sites/52/2020/03/C0274-Specialty-guide-Orthopaedic-trauma-v2-14-April.pdf.

 - Hirschmann MT, Hart A, Henckel J, Sadoghi P, Seil R, Mouton C. COVID-19 coronavirus: recommended personal protective equipment for the orthopaedic and trauma surgeon.
 Knee Surg Sports Traumatol Arthrosc.
 2020 Apr 27.
 (Epub ahead of print].

 - Lipomi DJ.
 Video for active and remote learning.
 Trends Chem.
 2020;2(6):483-5.

 - Al-Obadei O, Subramanian P. ‘Distant learning’: A glimpse into the future and beyond.
-The Transient Journal of Trauma, Orthopaedics and the Coronavirus.
+The Transient Journal.
 April 2020.
-Available at: https://www.boa.ac.uk/policy-engagement/journal-of-trauma-orthopaedics/journal-of-trauma-orthopaedics-and-coronavirus/distant-learning-a-glimpse-into-the-future.html.
+Available at: https://www.boa.ac.uk/resources/distant-learning-a-glimpse-into-the-future-and-beyond.html.